 - completed a disposition (i.e., transferring title and/or executing a ground lease);

-- received TPVs from HUD as a result of a Section 18 approval;25 or
+- received TPVs from HUD as a result of an approval;37 or

-- Taken any steps to implement relocation under the Section 18 approval (i.e., issuing the 90-day notice to residents).
+- Taken any steps to implement relocation under the approval (i.e., issuing the 90-day notice to residents).